ydb-platform/ydbops/README.md

 1. [FEATURE] All nodes are restarted SEQUENTIALLY at this moment, expect the parallel implementation very soon
 1. [NON-CRITICAL FEATURE] Yandex IAM authorization with SA account key file is currently unsupported.
 However, you can always issue the token yourself and put it inside the `YDB_TOKEN` variable: `export YDB_TOKEN=$(ycp --profile <profile> iam create-token)`
 1. [NON-CRITICAL FEATURE] `--uptime` has been recently merged into Public Maintenance Api, use it to provide a filter (as artgromov@ asked, for example).
-1. [SMALL REFACTOR]: The module './pkg/rolling/restarters' will be probably split into multiple modules, one module per restarter.
-1. [SMALL REFACTOR]The tests (`ginkgo test -vvv ./tests`) currently use real `time`, which means they run for a while (10-15 seconds).
+1. [SMALL REFACTOR] The tests (`ginkgo test -vvv ./tests`) currently use real `time`, which means they run for a while (10-15 seconds).
 I will create a fake clock for tests later.

 #### How to use: